 Like our faculty, many of the graduate students affiliated with the Latin American and Caribbean Studies Program come from throughout the university and study in a wide range of disciplines.
 We also have affiliated graduate students who are earning a MA in International Studies and have chosen Latin America as their regional focus.
 For a list of our graduate students click here or select graduate students from the menu.

 The LACS Program offers a Bachelor of Arts Degree in Latin American and Caribbean Studies as well a minor in the discipline.
 Program requirements are outlined under the degree requirements tab.
 Undergraduate students in our undergraduate student association, LACSA, partnered with faculty and graduate students in 2010-2011 to organize the first annual student-led conference on Latin America.
-The second conference, "Conceptualizing Development in Latin America" in April of 2012 was a success and photos can be viewed by clicking here.
+The second conference, "Conceptualizing Development in Latin America" in April of 2012 was a success.
+More about student activities here.

 This year LACS held our second annual essay contest.
 To view the results, click here.